torvalds/linux/Documentation/networking/device_drivers/ethernet/marvell/octeontx2.rst

  - A set of two VFs (VF0 & VF1, VF2 & VF3 .. so on) works as a pair ie pkts sent out of
    VF0 will be received by VF1 and vice versa.
  - These VFs can be used by applications or virtual machines to communicate between them without sending traffic outside.
-There is no switch present in HW, hence the support for loopback VFs.
+There is anal switch present in HW, hence the support for loopback VFs.
  - These communicate directly with AF (PF0) via mbox.

-Except for the IO channels or links used for packet reception and transmission there is no other difference between these VF types.
+Except for the IO channels or links used for packet reception and transmission there is anal other difference between these VF types.
 AF driver takes care of IO channel mapping, hence same VF driver works for both types of devices.

 Basic packet flow